Nutrition

 Food Schedules and Presentation: Forage and water should be

-unless otherwise directed by the veterinary
+present at all times unless otherwise directed by the veterinary

 staff.
 High-quality alfalfa hay should be renewed at least twice a